nikl881/food-delivery-app/README.md

 ## Sushi Delivery Express

-The Sushi Delivery Express project is a 'take-away' webapp to select sushi from the menu and order dishes using customer adres- and billing information.
-The general purpose of this website is to select and purchase sushi dishes.
+The Sushi Delivery Express project is a 'take-away' webapp to select sushi from the menu and order dishes using customer adres- and payment information (creditcard).
+The general purpose of this website is to search, select and purchase sushi dishes.
 The chosen design and layoutstyle is a typical asian order delivery webapp with a clear function and usability.
+It is logical for the user to create an account  and then use the offered services.
-This data-driven website is dynamic in nature, this means that the user of the website can create an account, update account settings, order food en checkout using the cart and checkout function.
+This data-driven website has a dynamic setup.
+This means that the user can create an account, update account settings, order food en checkout using the orderlist cart and checkout function.
 The user also can search for dishes based on name criterea inside the order page.
 The website is fitted for mobile, tablet and desktop (fully responsive).

 Niels de Klerk (May, 2019)

-Link to live project: https://akitos-sushi-express.herokuapp.com/

 ## UX perspective

-The documents of the preparation phase are included in a project location, which can be found at in the link below.
+The documents of the preparation phase are included in a separate project location, which can be found at in the link below.
 This includes wireframes and mockups and basic images for the branddesign.
 Link to the external project documentation: https://drive.google.com/drive/folders/1j0HzRKoam8EjZAPFfb7HS6ehQz7dCioG?usp=sharing

 ## Features